Oil-Based vs Water-Based Stain – Which Is Better?

 Durability and Maintenance

 The durability of oil-based stains is a major selling point.
 Their deep penetration makes them highly resistant to wear and tear.
 They perform especially well on outdoor furniture, decks, and any external wood application.
-Oil-based stains offer some water resistance, but periodic maintenance is crucial.
+Oil-based stains offer some water resistance, but periodic maintenance is important.

 Water-based stains have improved significantly in recent years.
 Though traditionally considered less durable, modern formulations offer adequate protection.
 They handle UV exposure well and are less prone to mold or mildew.
 Indoor furniture and cabinetry often benefit from their low upkeep requirements.